CodiumTeam/docker-training/exercise-7/README.md

    ```bash
    docker-compose up -d
    ```

+> If you already have port 80 in use in your machine and you get a conflict, you can modify the port for the `ui` service in the docker-compose.yml.
+You will then need to also use the port when tagging the images to push to the repository, e.g. `localhost:8080/my-alpine-cat:v1`

 1. Access the Registry UI in [http://localhost:80](http://localhost:80), using `registry` as username and `ui` as password.
 You will see that there are no images.
 1. Build your own image from the Dockerfile under `/exercise-7`:
    ```bash